kaivalya-bachkar/kubernetes/Cluster Administration/RBAC (Role-Based Access Control)/README.md

 kubectl get rolebinding
 ```

-### To check the permissions of the jack user:
+### To check the permissions of the kb user:

 ```
-kubectl auth can-i get pod --as jack
+kubectl auth can-i get pod --as kb
 ```

 ## Cluster Role